virendrabisht2006/SaleMessageProcessor/README.md

 # SaleMessageProcessor

 This is an simple sale message recorder Application which process input sale message and record data in-memory.
-This SaleMessageProcessor application built up using spring boot and provide a LIST of API which will are as follow.
+This SaleMessageProcessor application built up using spring boot and provide a LIST of API which are as follow.
 I have tried use maximum of Java8 and TDD.

 # Requirement:

-1- All sales must be recorded, store in in-memory for each product.
+1- All sales must be recorded, store sale data into in-memory for each product.

 2- All messages must be processed, each processed record print in console as output